-The polled channel access only works with the LB-PHY, which supports full duplex transmissions.
+The polling mechanism enables very low-complexity synchronization of the transmission slots and enables the coordinator to dynamically adapt and assign the slots for transmissions.
 The Polled channel access consists of two periods, namely Random Access Polling Period (RAPP) and Dedicated Polling Period (DPP).
 RAPP starts with the transmission of a frame carrying the Random Access element from the coordinator.
 During RAPP, devices compete by sending frames carrying the Random Access Response element.
 In the DPP, based on the received Random Access Response element the coordinator polls one or multiple devices within one frame transmission.
 In the DPP, devices are allowed to transmit once they recognize the beginning of the frame with the Poll element.
 An example of a full polled channel access cycle is given in Figure 13.
+Device 1 is working in the full-duplex mode, while Device 2 is working in the half-duplex mode.